CFHS code : AL128

 Above information from Cambridge Family History Society Survey

-A large and unusual headstone made of Ketton stone, a hardwearing oolitic limestone which probably came from Lincolnshire.
+In the parish area of St Andrew the Less, is this large and unusual headstone, made of Ketton stone, a hardwearing oolitic limestone which probably came from Lincolnshire.
 It has a triangular gabled top with an intricately carved central wreath, with a six-pointed star above and a slate inscription panel below.
 It would originally have had a finial or cross on top, and the five balls around the top triangular edge, made of polished stone of different colours, would have shone like jewels.

 ‘Memory of James Reynolds

 many years driver of the Telegraph Coach

 who died the 24th day of March 1868 aged 73 years